GodotVR/godot_arcore/README.md

 This repository contains the source code for the Godot ARCore plugin.

+> **IMPORTANT** We are currently updating this plugin to work with Godot 4.x.
+> This is still a work in progress.
+This readme is outdated and will soon be
+> updated with new information!

 > **NOTE** This plugin currently does not yet work or pass CI.
 > This requires upstream changes to be merged in both Godot and Godot-cpp
 > and finishing touches in this repository.